 The four classes of securities identified by NSMIA as covered securities are: federally registered mutual fund shares; national exchange-listed securities; exempt securities based on offers and sales to qualified purchasers; and exempt securities based on certain transactional exemptions under the Securities Act of 1933.
+Additional categories were created by the JOBS Act, including securities offered under new Regulation A, Tier 2, and Regulation CF.

 Chapter 114 of the Board Rules was created to specifically address treatment of various kinds of federal covered securities, and to set forth fee and notice filing requirements, as well as registration requirements for issuers who refuse to comply.